Omdena-NIC-Nepal/capstone-project-BikalZz/Documentation.md

 2. Ensure you're entering text in the input box on the Home page/Climate Text Analysis page.

 ### Q6: How can I deploy this application?
 A: You can deploy this Streamlit app on Streamlit Sharing.

+### Q7: What is the url of the project deployment?
+A: You can view the app of this project through this link: https://omdena-nic-nepal-capstone-project-bikalzz.streamlit.app/

 ## Troubleshooting